 AUKEY True Wireless Earbuds

 These brand new noise-canceling headphones from Aukey offer themselves as an alternative to the affordable AirPods Pro.
-They are truly wireless headphones with active noise cancellation that will not disappoint you for the price at which they are sold.
+They are truly wireless headphones with active noise cancellation that will not disappoint you for the price they are sold.
 Sure, they’re less effective than the far more expensive models, but they still do a more than enough job of suppressing steady, low noise.

 1MORE Dual Driver BT ANC